kamilprzybyl/Minishell/README.md

    - `env`
    - `exit`

-- It search and launch the right executable (based on the PATH variable or by using relative or absolute path)
+- It search and launch the right executable (based on the PATH variable)

 - `;` separate commands like in shell